mr-c/dockstore-tool-md5sum/README.md

 }
 ```

+You will also see a `test.json` file which is the same but with the "output_file" removed.
+This means when you run it via the Dockstore CLI you need to find the output by looking at the cwltool STDOUT e.g. look at this file:

+    Saving copy of cwltool stdout to: /Users/boconnor/Development/gitroot/dockstore-tool-md5sum/./datastore/launcher-002bcb21-11e2-47d4-96f5-fb542eb48bb5/outputs/cwltool.stdout.txt

+This will tell you the location of the output md5sum file.

+You might need to use this "output_file" free `test.json` if you are executing a more strict CWL execution engine like Arvados.

 #### Run with the CLI

 Run it using the `dockstore` CLI locally with the Dockstore.cwl file (great for testing if you make changes locally):